SayefReyadh/serverless-offline-sqs-example-typescript/README.md

 This is a sample example project written in Typescript to run AWS SQS with Serverless Offline

 ## Setup
+First, you will need to install Node 16+ and Docker in your OS before starting.

 Run this command to initialize a new project in a new working directory.